 - Preheat a waffle iron.
 Lightly grease with cooking spray.

 - In a small bowl, add ground flax and 2.5 tablespoons water.
 Stir; let sit for 5 minutes to make a flax egg.

-- In another small bowl, add Silk Almondmilk and apple cider vinegar; stir.
+- In another small bowl, make vegan buttermilk by adding Silk Almondmilk and apple cider vinegar; stir.
 Let sit for 5 minutes.

-- In a medium bowl, add oat flour, baking powder, cinnamon, baking soda, cloves, allspice and nutmeg.
+- In a medium bowl, add dry ingredients including oat flour, baking powder, cinnamon, baking soda, cloves, allspice and nutmeg.
 Stir to combine.

 - Add flax egg, Almondmilk, pumpkin and molasses.
 Stir until all ingredients are combined throughly, but don’t overmix.
 Let the batter sit for 5 minutes.

 - Scoop 1/3 of the batter into the center of the waffle iron; close and let cook for 5-7 minutes each, until cooked through and crispy on the outside.

 - Top with a drizzle of molasses or maple syrup and whatever other toppings you want.

 *To make your own oat flour, simply blend rolled oats into a fine flour using a high-speed blender or food processor.

 This is a sponsored conversation written by me on behalf of Silk.
 The opinions and text are all mine.